The Bishop’s Palace Team

 The maintenance team comprises three volunteers.
 Tony Thompson’s engineering skills, Arthur Spain’s carpentry skills and Lawrence Anderson’s general handyman skills provide a broad cover for the general maintenance of the Palace.
 Affectionately known as Bodge-it Brothers, over the last couple of years Tony has welded us, Arthur has ‘plane-ly’ smoothed us and Lawrence has handily formed us into a great team.

-Merryn joined as Marketing & Communications Manager in July 2014, having moved…
+Merryn joined The Bishop’s Palace in July 2014, having moved…

 to Wells from London.
 Merryn spent 13 years working in the wedding list industry with names such as Wrapit, notonthehighstreet.com and Prezola.
-At The Bishop’s Palace, Merryn is involved in every aspect of portraying the Palace to the outside world, including all PR, advertising, marketing, media liaison, branding, communications and much more!
-Despite spending an inordinate amount of time dealing with Swan PR, Merryn is still a fan of the wildlife at the Palace and likes to relax by popping out of the office door to feed the cygnets.
+Merryn is a fan of the wildlife at the Palace and likes to relax by popping out of the office door to feed the cygnets.

 Administrator and Membership Co‑ordinator